geopython/pycsw/docs/docker.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-Specifying a PostgreSQL repository is just a matter of configuring a custom pycsw.cfg file with the correct specification.
+Specifying a PostgreSQL repository is just a matter of configuring a custom pycsw.yml file with the correct specification.

 Check `pycsw's github repository`_ for an example of a docker-compose/stack file that spins up a postgis database together with a pycsw instance.